DimitriosIrodotou/DimitriosIrodotou.github.io/Page_Projects/_posts/2017-06-14-Hydrangea.markdown

 <h1 align="center">About</h1>

-The Hydrangea Project, led by Yannick Bahé and involving researchers in Germany, the UK, the Netherlands, and Spain, is a large suite of 24 simulations of massive galaxy clusters.
+The Hydrangea Project, led by Yannick Bahé and involving researchers in Germany, the UK, the Netherlands, and Spain, is a large suite of 24 simulations of massive galaxy clusters run with the same code as used for the EAGLE project.
 These simulations employ the so-called “zoom-in” technique, which focuses computing power on a relatively small region (with a diameter approximately 100 million light years).
 This core region was carefully selected to contain a massive galaxy cluster, within a total volume that is many thousand times larger.

-In total, the Hydrangea simulations contain more than 20,000 galaxies.
-The full analysis of the simulations is an ongoing effort that will take several years to complete.
-This effort will allow astrophysicists to gain ground-breaking new insight into how galaxies interact with their cluster environment.
-This will significantly improve our understanding of how the structures we see in the Universe formed and evolved over the last 13.7 billion years.

 <img src="/assets/images/Hydrangea2.jpg" alt="Projected gas density"
 style="float: left; width:100%; height:100%;"/>